-- To select or designate to fill an office or a position: appointed her the chief operating officer of the company.
+Appointed her the chief operating officer of the company.

-- To furnish; equip: a house that is comfortably appointed.
+A house that is comfortably appointed.

 An example of the word appoint is when the President puts a judge into.